stfc/PSyclone/doc/dynamo0p3.rst

        1) Pass in field data as done for a regular kernel.

-    6) For each unique function space in the order in which they are encountered in the ``meta_args`` meta-data array, include dofmap
+    6) For each unique function space (of which there will currently be two) in the order in which they are encountered in the ``meta_args`` meta-data array, include dofmap information:
-       information:

        If the dofmap is associated with an argument on the fine mesh: